-Your natural parents should be listed on medical paperwork and are responsible for all medical bills incurred during your program.
-If a provider refuses to treat you unless someone in the US signs as a guarantor, it may be necessary for the host family or Area Representative to sign but your natural family is ultimately responsible for all bills.
+Your natural parents should be listed on any medical paperwork and through the visited medical facility and they are responsible for all medical bills incurred during your program.
+If a provider refuses to treat you unless someone in the U.S. signs as a guarantor, it may be necessary for the host family or Area Representative to sign but your natural family is ultimately responsible for all bills.